FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 </StrategyEdit>
 ```
 \
-Here we have defined both StartTime and EndTime as UTCTimestamp
+Here both `StartTime` and `EndTime` are defined as UTCTimestamp
 parameters.
-At validation time, the rule described in StrategyEdit
+At validation time, the rule described in the `StrategyEdit` element
 instructs the E/OMS to perform an evaluation of the Boolean expression
-provided by the Edit element.
-In this case a comparison of StartTime and
+provided by the `Edit` element.
+In this case a comparison of `StartTime` and
-EndTime will be made using the "LT" (less than) operator.
-If StartTime
+`EndTime` will be made using the "LT" (less than) operator.
+If `StartTime`
-is less than EndTime then the parameter values are deemed to be valid.
+is less than `EndTime` then the parameter values are deemed to be valid.
-However, if StartTime is greater than or equal to EndTime then the
+However, if `StartTime` is greater than or equal to `EndTime` then the
 parameter values are invalid and the E/OMS can inform the user by
 displaying the error message in a dialog box.

 For more complex rules, Boolean expression may be formed by multiple
-Edit elements organized in an expression tree using logical operators
+`Edit` elements organized in an expression tree using logical operators
 AND, OR, XOR and NOT.
 For example consider these declarations:

 ```xml